A global virtual event dedicated to the latest heart failure treatment strategies to support better patient outcomes

 Session 3 – Obesity and Weight Management in HF

-• New GLP1-based Drugs in the Pipeline – Dimitris Papamargaritis
+• New GLP1-based Drugs in the Pipeline: Oral, Triple Agonists and/or Once a Month – Dimitris Papamargaritis

 • Weight Loss Therapies and Body Composition Changes – Stefan Anker